Joint fundraising with other candidates and political committees

 Screening contributions and recordkeeping

 The fundraising representative and participants must screen all contributions to make sure they are neither prohibited by the Act nor in excess of the Act's contribution limits.
-(Prohibited contributions received by unregistered organizations do not have to be screened.)
 The maximum amount a contributor may give to a joint fundraiser is the total amount he or she may contribute to all participants without exceeding any limits.

 To facilitate screening, participants must provide the joint fundraising representative with records of past contributions so that the representative may determine whether a donor has exceeded the contribution limits.